 If you want to watch Netflix on your TV for less than $10, all you need is an HDMI cable and a computer.
 It’s easy, you just connect your computer to the TV with an HDMI cable.
 The sound and picture from your computer will show up on the TV, and you can navigate the internet with a mouse and keyboard.

-A 10-foot long AmazonBasics HDMI cable only costs $8, but there’s a good chance that you have a spare HDMI cable lying around the house.
+A 10-foot long AmazonBasics HDMI cable is really cheap, but there’s a good chance that you have a spare HDMI cable lying around the house.
 Keep in mind that this method works best with a laptop, or a desktop that’s right next to your TV.

 If you’re looking for a dedicated device that can bring Netflix to your TV, then you should check out the Google Chromecast.
 It’s a small, fast, and unobtrusive streaming stick that can bring Netflix, Youtube, and Hulu to your TV in HD.
 You just plug it into an HDMI port and go to town.
 As an added bonus, you can use the Chromecast to wirelessly project your laptop or desktop’s screen to the TV.